stagedml/stagedml/README.md

 ### Install: Developer track

-Development container does contain most of the Python dependencies (the notable exception is TensorFlow which should be installed manually).
-Pylightnix, StagedML and TensorFlow/Models are available via PYTHONPATH.
-Development container requires StagedML repository and it's submodules are checked out locally.
-The instalation procedure follows:
+Development docker container includes most of the Python dependencies (the notable exception is TensorFlow which should be installed manually), but not the packages themselves.
+Pylightnix, StagedML and TensorFlow/Models are propagated via PYTHONPATH.
+The StagedML repository and all it's submodules are required to be checked-out locally.
+The detailed instalation procedure follows:

 1. Clone the Stagedml repo recursively
    ```sh